California faces record $68 billion budget deficit, nonpartisan legislative analyst says

 Now in his second term, growing budget deficits could threaten some of Newsom's accomplishments at a time when he is building his national profile that could lead to a run for president beyond 2024.
 The Legislative Analyst Office says their projections, from 2022-2023 through 2027-2028, show a cumulative deficit of $155 billion.

 Still, even in the face of deficits, Newsom and the state Legislature last year gave a lucrative tax break to the state's film and television industry while also agreeing to gradually raise the minimum wage for health care workers to $25 per hour.
-That wage increase will cost the state about $20 billion this year in increased labor costs and Medicaid payments to hospitals.
+The California Department of Finance estimates that wage increase will cost the state about $2 billion in the next budget year in increased labor costs and Medicaid payments to hospitals.

 “Republicans cautioned that this level of spending would lead to greater deficits, and it would be more prudent to show restraint.
 Unfortunately, the majority party ignored those warnings,” said state Sen. Roger Niello, a Republican from Fair Oaks and vice chair of the committee that oversees the state budget.

-Note: This story was first published on December 7, 2023.
-It was updated on December 8, 2023, to correct that a minimum wage increase for health care workers is estimated to cost the state $2 billion, not $20 billion.